Disease/Disorder

 The classic triad of symptoms of clinical rhabdomyolysis includes muscle pain, muscle weakness and dark-colored urine due to myoglobinuria.

 However, the classic triad is observed in less than 10% of patients.
-More than 50%> of patients do not report muscle pain or weakness.
+More than 50% of patients do not report muscle pain or weakness, but muscle pain tends to be the most common presenting symptom of rhabdomyolysis.
 Likewise, dark or tea-colored urine is reported in only 3.6% of cases.16

-Specifically in pediatric rhabdomyolysis, common presenting symptoms may include muscle pain, fever and viral prodromes.
-2,4,5,16
+Specifically in pediatric rhabdomyolysis, common presenting symptoms may include fever and viral prodromes with muscle pain.2,4,5,16

 A high degree of suspicion for possible muscle injury should be kept during evaluation of a patient with typical risk factors for rhabdomyolysis such as trauma, prolonged immobilization, in the case of alcohol, cocaine, narcotic, diuretic or statin use, toxin exposure, inflammatory disorders, genetic disorders (e.g., sickle cell disease), metabolic disorders, signs or symptoms of dehydration, and history of extreme heat/cold exposure, history of recent physical exertion, or in a patient with altered mental status or in a post-ictal state.

-The differential diagnoses depend on the presenting symptoms for the patient, but should include cardiac etiologies (e.g. myocardial infarction), other causes of red or brown urine, inflammatory myopathies, and local causes of pain (e.g. renal colic, deep vein thrombosis).
+The differential diagnoses depend on the presenting symptoms for each patient but should include cardiac etiologies (e.g. myocardial infarction), other causes of red or brown urine, inflammatory myopathies, and local causes of pain (e.g. renal colic, deep vein thrombosis).

 Physical examination

-• Clinical manifestations of AKI, disseminated intravascular coagulation, and multi-organ failure may subsequently appear.
-A high index of suspicion is important in the initial presentation of the disease.
+- Clinical manifestations of AKI, disseminated intravascular coagulation, and multi-organ failure may secondarily appear.
+A high index of suspicion for these more severe sequalae of rhabdomyolysis is important in the initial presentation of the disease.

 Functional assessment

-In some patients, the history is nonspecific and unreliable for a diagnosis.
-Caregivers may provide additional information.
-With muscle weakness and pain, one needs to assess to what degree mobility and self-care and independent living skills are affected.
+With muscle weakness and pain, providers need to assess to what degree mobility and self-care and independent living skills are affected.
 It is important to determine the patient’s prior functional status regarding ADLs and IADLs, current residence status (e.g., home vs. apartment, stairs to enter, stairs inside the home, first floor set-up) and family/friend/caregiver support.

 Laboratory studies

-• Urinalysis or urine/serum levels of myoglobin: Myoglobin becomes elevated early during the course of rhabdomyolysis but normalizes after 6-8 hours due to its short half-life (2-3 hours).
+- Urinalysis or urine/serum levels of myoglobin: Myoglobin becomes elevated early during rhabdomyolysis but normalizes after 6-8 hours due to its short half-life (2-3 hours).
 Myoglobin turns urine into a dark red–brown color when the concentration exceeds 100 mg/dL.
 It can be detected by urine dipstick when it exceeds concentrations of only 0.3 mg/dL in the serum.
-However, urine dipstick evaluation may be negative in up to half of patients with rhabdomyolysis in part due to myoglobin’s short half-life.19
+However, urine dipstick evaluation may be negative in up to half of patients with rhabdomyolysis in part due to myoglobin’s short half-life.5

-• Complete metabolic profile (CMP): This is important to assess for degree of dehydration, monitor renal function, correct electrolyte and acid base abnormalities, and to monitor AST and ALT for impending liver failure.
+- Complete metabolic profile (CMP): This is important to assess for degree of dehydration, monitor renal function, correct electrolyte and acid base abnormalities, and to monitor AST and ALT for any impending liver failure.
+For electrolytes, hyperkalemia, hyperphosphatemia and calcium abnormalities are common.
+Hypocalcemia is often observed initially during intracellular calcium migration, followed by hypercalcemia when there is myolysis.

-• Prothrombin time (PT) and activated partial thromboplastin time (aPTT): If clinical presentation is suggestive of DIC.
+- Prothrombin time (PT) and activated partial thromboplastin time (aPTT): Trended if clinical presentation is suggestive of DIC.

 Additional tests may be necessary to monitor for possible complications.

-• Electrocardiographic (EKG) evaluation is needed in patients with hyperkalemia or hypocalcemia to determine if there are any acute changes on EKG and treated appropriately.
+- Electrocardiographic (EKG) evaluation is needed in patients with hyperkalemia or hypocalcemia to determine if there are any acute changes on EKG and treated appropriately.
+Wither hyperkalemia there may be peaked T waves, a prolonged PR interval, a wide QRS interval with or without conduction blocks, ventricular tachycardia, and asystole.

-• Electromyography may help to differentiate rhabdomyolysis from polymyositis (acute denervation changes such as sharp waves and fibrillation potentials are usually not present in rhabdomyolysis, myopathic motor unit action potentials may be seen).21
+- Electromyography may help to differentiate rhabdomyolysis from polymyositis.
+Acute denervation changes such as sharp waves and fibrillation potentials are usually not present in rhabdomyolysis, but myopathic motor unit action potentials may be seen.21

-• New markers of acute kidney injury include urine/serum neutrophil gelatinase-associated lipocalin (NGAL).
-This polypeptide is one of the substances most rapidly released from the kidney after an ischemic or toxic event before changes in creatinine occur.5 More recent studies have recommended using elevated NGAL to risk stratify patients who are at risk of AKI and AKI requiring dialysis.22
+- New markers of acute kidney injury include urine/serum neutrophil gelatinase-associated lipocalin (NGAL).
+This polypeptide is one of the substances most rapidly released from the kidney after an ischemic or toxic event before changes in creatinine occur.22 More recent studies have recommended using elevated NGAL to risk stratify patients who are at risk of AKI and AKI requiring dialysis.22

-• Muscle biopsy and genetic testing may be helpful in the diagnosis of congenital metabolic, inflammatory, and toxic myopathies.7
+- Patients with recurrent rhabdomyolysis or who develop it with minimal trauma or exertion should be considered for genetic testing and have a family history.
+Muscle biopsy and genetic testing help in the diagnosis of congenital metabolic, inflammatory, and toxic myopathies.7

 Early predictions of outcomes

-• Rhabdomyolysis and multiorgan dysfunction syndrome with renal failure and DIC have higher mortality rates and worse outcomes.
+- Rhabdomyolysis and multiorgan dysfunction syndrome with renal failure and DIC have higher mortality rates and worse outcomes.
+4-8% of patients with rhabdomyolysis ultimately need hemodialysis.19

 Social role and social support system